limbernie/WSHooker/README.md

 ## Usage

-To use GootUnloader, you need Python 3 and Frida:
+To use WSHooker, you need Python 3 and Frida:

 ```
 pip install frida-tools